bombe-org/ELM_exp/README.md

 the project is depending on the libarary of Eigen: http://eigen.tuxfamily.org/index.php?title=Main_Page

-before build: you MUST download the dataset into the root dir.

-### instruction:
+instruction:

-- make OR make simd
+- make core OR make simd
-- ./ELM thread_cnt N L
+- ./ELM_naive

-## ack
+## Ack